khanshoaib3/minecraft-access/docs/setup/basic.md

 > Bedrock Edition on other platforms, such as on smartphones, needs to be purchased separately in the platform's respective application store.

 If you have a redeem code for this game, [here is the redeem page](https://www.minecraft.net/en-us/redeem), no need to buy the game.
-Or if you're a Xbox Game Pass member, you can also get Minecraft using your active subscription.
+Or if you have Xbox Game Pass, you can also get Minecraft using your active subscription.

 There are currently two purchasable versions of Minecraft, [the Deluxe Collection](https://www.minecraft.net/en-us/store/minecraft-deluxe-collection-pc) and [the bare game](https://www.minecraft.net/store/minecraft-java-bedrock-edition-pc).
 I want to remind you that things that the Deluxe Collection has included that the bare game doesn't are just virtual currency (minecoins) and items only usable in the Bedrock Edition that we can't use in the Java Edition.